 The institution must provide a signed statement providing clearly presented information on the nature of the candidate’s disability, circumstances, background, or characteristics that confer eligibility under this program.
-In all cases, the candidate must voluntarily self-identify as a member of the eligible group.
 Institutions should adhere to the guidelines below when documenting eligibility for this program.

 Racial and Ethnic Minorities

 The candidate must voluntarily self-identify as a member of a racial or ethnic group underrepresented in health-related sciences.
 Such underrepresented groups include Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, and Native Hawaiians and other Pacific Islanders.
 For more information on racial and ethnic categories and definitions, see NOT-OD-15-089 .